xuankimtran/docs-1/pages/katalon-studio/docs/web-service-samples.md

 ### Test suites

 The sample test suite demonstrates the web service testing with data-driven testing.
-To view sample test suite, in the **Test Explorer** panel, go to the **Test Suite** folder.
-Double-click to open the test suite **web-service-tests - All Test Cases**.
+To view sample test suite, in the **Test Explorer** panel, go to **Test Suite > web-service-tests - All Test Cases**.

 This test suite includes the **Create a new user** and **Find user by ID** test case.
 We bind the test case **Create a new user** with the **ListUser** data file.
 To view the data binding section, select the **Create a new user** test case, then click **Show Data Binding**.
 To learn more about binding data, you can refer to the following document: [Data Binding](https://docs.katalon.com/katalon-studio/docs/run-test-case-external-data.html#manage-data-binding).